 - Ext.
 Monitor IN (OPTION): Four inputs allowing monitoring of 5.1 + 2 external sources or four external stereo sources. - Main Audio Output: Main 48kHz processed digital audio outputs with same channel configuration as the inputs on 1-6.
-The output of the extra stereo +2 program is available on 7/8 or a compatible LtRt downmix of the main program can be selected. - Aux A Out: Currently not used. - Aux B Out: Currently not used. - Monitor OUT (OPTION): Digital monitor outputs, pre volume and mute.
+The output of the extra stereo +2 program is available on 7/8 or a compatible LtRt downmix of the main program can be selected. - Aux A Out: Currently not used. - Aux B Out: Currently not used. - Monitor OUT: Digital monitor outputs, pre volume and mute.

-- Cal Mic Input (OPTION): Analog line-level input for a calibration microphone used by the built-in real time spectrum analyzer (RTA).
-Also provides +/-15V DC output to power an external mic to line preamplifier.
-Please see Chapter 8 for pinout or contact the factory for details. - Monitor Control (OPTION): Inputs for an external rotary encoder for volume plus Mute and Return to Reference switches and LED indicators.
-See Chapter 8 for pinout. - Analog Monitor Out (OPTION): +4dBu output controlled by front panel or external volume control and mute.
+- Monitor Control: Inputs for an external rotary encoder for volume plus Mute and Return to Reference switches and LED indicators.
+See Chapter 8 for pinout. - Analog Monitor Out: +4dBu output controlled by front panel or external volume control and mute.